 Remember the days of purchasing an entire room of furniture in one fell swoop?
-When the couch pattern matched the fabric in the chairs, and all the tables were part of a matching set?
+When the sofa pattern matched the fabric in the chairs, and all the tables were part of a matching set?
 Even the drapes matched.

 These days, as designers and homeowners can attest, we’re more likely to pull a room’s décor together slowly, gathering favorite pieces over time.
-A living room might be made up of an antique cart turned coffee table from a trip to Italy, a leather trunk nestled near a cozy inherited reading chair, and a wrought iron desk purchased from a favorite store.
+A living room might be made up of an antique cart-turned-coffee-table from a trip to Italy, a leather trunk nestled near a cozy inherited reading chair, and a wrought iron desk purchased from a favorite store.

 It all works because those cherished pieces are grounded by a unifying theme or color scheme.

-The same goes for kitchens.
+The same goes for kitchen finishes.
 Mixing wood finishes keeps things interesting and gives a room character.
-Whether you're an interior designer or homeowner, these five tips for creating a kitchen that looks pulled together and speaks to a homeowners design sensibilities.
+Whether you're an interior designer or homeowner, these five tips will help create a winning kitchen finish.

-If you’re going for a furniture inspired look, you’ll want to add elements that stand apart from the standard cabinetry.
+If you’re going for a furniture-inspired look, add elements that stand apart from the standard kitchen cabinet design.
 Try a wall of pantry doors in a contrasting texture or a freestanding cabinet in an entirely different tone to give it an original vibe.

 The simplest way to mix finishes is by color blocking.
-Choose a lighter color for the perimeter cabinets and another darker color for your center island, similar to ProSource of Phoenix North project, Transitional Entertainers Delight.
+Choose a lighter color for the perimeter cabinets and another darker color for your center island, similar to the project completed through ProSource of Phoenix North, Transitional Entertainers Delight.
 The eye is naturally drawn to the darker cabinet finish, while the lighter shade against the walls will make the room appear larger.
-There are of course many more color blocking options with cabinetry.
-Talk with a ProSource expert kitchen and bath designer for fresh ideas!
+There are, of course, several more color blocking options with cabinetry.

 The Common Denominator

-Two wood tones from the same species can live side by side when there is a unifying theme to bring them together.
-One of ProSource of Fort Worth's members did this well in their reclaimed kitchen design.
-Designers and homeowners are encouraged to try using the same cabinet hardware across all of your drawers and doors, for instance, or adding glass front cabinets to lessen the impact and add light to your space.
+Two wood tones from the same species can live side by side when a unifying theme exists to bring them together.
+One trade pro member at ProSource of Fort Worth did this well in their reclaimed kitchen design.
+Designers and homeowners are encouraged to try using the same cabinet hardware across all drawers and doors, for instance, or adding glass front cabinets to lessen the impact and add light to a space.